luiswirth/bsc-thesis/src/matter/mesh.typ

 ordering of the vertices.
 All permutations can be divided into two equivalence classes.
-Given a reference ordering of the vertices of a simplex, we can call these even and odd permutations.
+Given a reference ordering of the vertices of a simplex, we can call these even and odd permutations @hatcher:algtop.
 We call simplicies with even permutations, positively oriented and simplicies with odd permutations negatively oriented.
 Therefore every abstract simplex has exactly two orientations, positive